ComputeCanada/magic_castle/docs/README.md

 #### 4.4.3 OVH

-SELinux is not enabled in OVH provided CentOS 7 image.
-Since SELinux has to be enabled for Magic Castle to work properly, you will need to build a custom image of CentOS 7 with SELinux enabled.
+SELinux is not enabled in OVH provided images.
+Since SELinux has to be enabled for Magic Castle to work properly, you will need to build a custom image with SELinux enabled.

 To build such image, we recommend the usage of packer.
 OVH provides a document explaining how to create a new image with packer: